-soundtrack album.
-"I was working with about 26 seconds in which there's a lot of giggling in the background and it just sounds like a pretty high time down in Monterey, or Durango, or wherever they are making this Western movie," Secor explained to The Associated Press.
+"I was working with about 26 seconds in which there's a lot of giggling in the background and it just sounds like a pretty high time down in Monterey, or Durango, or wherever they are making this Western movie," the band's frontman, Ketch Secor, explained to The Associated Press.

 Old Crow Medicine Show issued it on their album Remedy

 , incorrectly crediting it to Bob Dylan.
 When that mistake was rectified, their version was credited to Donna Weiss along with band members Secor and Critter Fuqua.